What Is Graves’ Disease?

 It appears there is a genetic factor that makes certain people more susceptible.
 The condition usually develops in people under the age of 40.
 Also, women are much more likely to develop Graves’ disease than men.
 Stress, pregnancy, and smoking also increase a person’s risk.

-How Is Graves Disease Diagnosed?
+How Is Thyroid Eye Disease Diagnosed?

 When determining if you have Graves’ disease, the team at the Eye & Lasik Center will examine your eyes checking for irritation and protrusion.
 We’ll check if your thyroid gland feels enlarged.
 A blood sample will determine your levels of thyroid-stimulating hormone and the levels of thyroid hormones.
 If we need confirmation, we may order imaging tests such as CT scans or MRIs.